-From an environmental point of view, it was a happy coincidence that, historically, Dunlop Conveyor Belting's approach to the market has always been to supply conveyor belts that provide a much longer operational lifetime than those of their competitors.
-Typically, this can be double the usual lifetime, and in the case of imported belt, it can easily be three or four times longer.
+To be honest, from an environmental point of view it was a happy coincidence that historically, our company's approach to the market has always been to supply conveyor belts that provide a much longer operational lifetime than those of our competitors.
+Quite typically, this can be double the usual lifetime.
+In the case of imported belt we can easily be looking at three or four times longer.

 On this basis, the amount of belting that needs to be manufactured simply to replace worn-out belting could be reduced by up to 50%.
 This also means that the amount of belting that has to be discarded could also be halved.

-The impact this could have on the environment is truly amazing.
-This kind of reduction represents some 75,000 tonnes of conveyor belting that would not need to be made and transported thousands of kilometres each year.
-It would also mean that some 75,000 tonnes of rubber, polyester, nylon, and all the associated chemicals would not have to be disposed of, most of which would be buried in the ground.
+The impact this could have on the environment is truly amazing because it represents some 75,000 tonnes of conveyor belting that would not need to be made and transported thousands of kilometres each year.
+It would also mean that some 75,000 tonnes of rubber, polyester, nylon and all the associated chemicals would not have to be disposed of, most of which would be buried in the ground.